 Or maybe bat droppings are your favorite treat?

-Rotten flesh (beef jerky) and witch nails (David Sunflower Seeds and pumpkin seeds) are also devilishly delicious choices too!
+Rotten skin (dehydrated beef) and witch nails (David Sunflower Seeds and pumpkin seeds) are also delicious choices too!

 You can always wash it all down with a glass of green witches brew, complete with a striped straw, label, and a witches hat that I cut out of self-adhesive vinyl on the front.